 Phil Decker – The captain of Catmandu grew up near Minneapolis, Minnesota.* He learned to crew boats during his high school years at Shattuck-St. Mary’s school, but didn’t learn the art of “skippering” until much later.
 Settling after law school in Eliot, Maine, he met a friend and neighbor, Ted, who had a sailboat.
 He credits Ted with inspiring the skipper in him.

 In 2000, he bought Catmandu, a Catalina 27.
 Phil took a three-day sailing class at the University of New Hampshire and a Safe Boating Course before taking to the waves off the coast of Maine – no easy sailing grounds.
-After ten years of trips to the Isles of Shoals and the bays and coves of coastal Maine, he and his wife headed south, sailing down the eastern coast to the Chesapeake and the Potomac, where they became “liveaboards.”
-A few life changes later, Phil moved the boat to Annapolis and settled in Back Creek, where Catmandu sits at anchor, waiting for another journey south.
+After ten years of trips to the Isles of Shoals and the bays and coves of coastal Maine, he headed south, sailing down the eastern coast to the Chesapeake and the Potomac, where he became a “liveaboard.”
+Later, Phil moved the boat to Annapolis and settled in Back Creek in 2011.

 *The nicest people come from the midwest, don’t they?